Nest Aloe Oak SPC Real Wood Veneer

 The real wood veneer gives you all the authentic beauty of solid wood as each plank has a unique grain, pattern and natural colours.
 The finish of this floor is brushed and oiled, giving you some natural texture.
 The light brown shades bring a modern look that will complement any space and style.

 Combine the look with all the practical benefits of luxury vinyl tiles and you’re onto a winner!
-Waterproof, scratch-resistant and suited to changes of temperatures like with underfloor heating, the Nest Aloe is perfect for any room of your home.
+SPC vinyl is extremely durable and strong as well as being suited to changes of temperatures like underfloor heating.
 An extra bonus is that it has a 0.5mm underlay included and is fitted with a nice and easy click-joining system.

 If you’re looking to install luxury vinyl tiles by hand, there are a few things to bear in mind: